mikezila/uQuake1/README.md

 ### Does this work with Quake2 or Quake3 maps?
 Half-Life?

 No.  I have a sister project to this one that can load Quake 3 maps in the same way.
 It's here: https://github.com/mikezila/uQuake  I'd love to support Half-Life maps, but it's not a high priority.
 As for .bsp for higher/newer bsp engines, like Source and beyond, I'm not sure.
 I doubt it.
 Source maps are kind of complex, and so much of their visual presentation is reliant on image effects and props.
-It would be difficult to make a meaninful loader for those maps that wasn't just a Source engine simulator in Unity.
-Which actually sound kind of fun, but I think Quake is much softer target.
+It would be difficult to make a meaninful loader for those maps that wasn't just a Source engine simulator in Unity, which is beyond the scope of what I'm passionate about

 ### Can I use this for xyz?

 Yes, please.
 You can use this to do anything you like.
-I didn't write many code comments, and I admit that some parts of it are a little write-only, as even I'm a little mystified by some of it already (mainly the pvs/vis system, it's a mess) but the classes to read the bsp's data are pretty self explanatory, and should be pretty simple to re-use in a different project.
-But yes you're free to take this code and do whatever you want with it.
-I don't need any credit or anything, just have fun.
-If you do use it please tell me, only because I'd love to see what you make with it.
+I didn't write many code comments, but if you can make sense of it and use it, please do.
+This project is in the public domain.
+No permission from me is needed to do anything.

+### Can I pay you to make a version of this for XYZ game?

+Maybe, but not likely.
+Email me with what you want and maybe I can work with you.
+This project is really one of passion, so please don't be upset if I turn you down because whatever game you need this ported for just doesn't light my fire.
+It's not personal, it's just that I do this for fun, and if the fun isn't there, then the project isn't happening.